The latest figures cover the year to the end of June and show that superminis and hatchbacks are the most popular.

 8: Volkswagen Polo

 Established brands and models dominate the top 10 list of best-selling cars in the UK and the hatchback rules supreme.
-However, the latest sales figures show that some newer additions to Britain’s roads are growing in popularity, perhaps foreshadowing a change in preferences among buyers.
+However, the latest sales figures show that some newer additions to Britain’s roads are growing in popularity, despite an overall slowing down of market sales.

-The Fiesta has been a British favourite for decades and that shows no signs of changing, even though the latest incarnation is now eight years old.
-Its sales figures are well ahead of its closest rivals', even though it’s not the cheapest choice in the segment.
-Its sales performance is well deserved, though.
-The Ford supermini as hugely impressive, our four-star review proves that.
+The Fiesta has been a British favourite for decades and that shows no signs of changing, even though the latest incarnation is now eight years old and its replacement is soon to arrive.
+Its sales figures are well ahead of the closest rivals', even though it’s not the cheapest choice in the segment.
+The Fiesta's sales performance is well deserved, though.
+The Ford supermini as hugely impressive, as our four-star review proves.
 We particularly like its ride and handling, interior quality and smooth engine range.

 The Focus has delivered an outstanding drive since it replaced the Escort with aplomb in 1998, offering impressive road manners at a volume price.
 It has been so good, in fact, that we were slightly disappointed by the diluted dynamics of the latest version.
 However, as our review notes, it’s still a very appealing, complete car.
 It looks good, has a strong, economical engine range and offers a lot of quality for its price.